zestra/MacroFarm/README.md

   • Windows, introducing a guide and menu to the game.
 The game will expecially need a guide, because the instructions required to plant a
     tree or reproduce an animal is hard to communicate at the moment.

-  • More items and scenery, like a
+  • More items and scenery, like tools to cut down grass, build rivers, catch animals, and a diverse number of trees, each providing
+    different rewards.

+  and more

+I'd also appreciate a parterner, if they are interested in the project.
+And if you just happen to appreciate this game, please click on the star button, so that I can know that some people like my game.